How to fix Driver PNP Watchdog error

 Repairing system errors may be not an easy task, so we should warn you that performing some of the steps may require above-average skills, so if you don’t feel experienced enough, you may apply to an automatic tool.

-Note: all operations are carried out in Safe Mode.
+All operations are carried out in Safe Mode with networking.
 To load your system in this mode, perform the following steps: